On The Zariski Topology Of Automorphism Groups Of Affine Spaces And Algebras: Basic setup and terminologies

 \subsection{Elementary and tame automorphisms}

-Let $P$ be a polynomial independent respect $x_i$.
-Automorphism $x_i\to x_i+P, x_j\to x_j\ \mbox{for}\ i\ne j$ is called {\em elementary}.
-The group generated by linear automorphisms and elementary ones for all possible $P$ are called {\em tame automorphism group $\TAut$} and elements of $\TAut$ are {\em tame automorphisms}.
+Let $P$ be a polynomial that is independent of $x_i$ with $i$ fixed.
+An automorphism is called {\em elementary}.
+The group generated by linear automorphisms and elementary ones for all possible $P$ is called the {\em tame automorphism group (or subgroup) $\TAut$} and elements of $\TAut$ are {\em tame automorphisms}.